 Course assessments are conducted in a secure online environment.
 You will also be able to access CET’s full range of additional support programs, bonus lessons, well-being workshops and social activities to connect with your peers, all online.

-We welcome new students to begin with us online in Semester 2 and join us in person when restrictions have lifted and it’s safe to do so, depending on future Government advice.
+We welcome most new students to begin with us remotely in Semester 1, 2021 if Australia’s international borders are not open by that point.
+If students are unable to enter Australia they may be able to commence online and join us in person when restrictions have lifted and it’s safe to do so, depending on future Government advice.

 We will continue to deliver world class education and teaching remotely for all students who are not able to join us in person, so that your studies are not delayed, and you can have the confidence that your education will not be disadvantaged.